 Specialising in entertainment, celebs and all things showbiz, I’m well into my second decade contributing to magazines like Glamour, Grazia, Good Housekeeping, Notebook and Stylist.
 Writing and talking are my favourite things so there’s no job that suits me better.
-Living on the Essex border with husband B and daughter Little B, I’m a Cumbrian turned Londoner who’s zig-zagged the globe interviewing some remarkable personalities, and the charmed life I’ve led is not lost on me.
+Living on the Essex border with husband B and daughter Little B, I’m a Cumbrian turned Londoner who’s zig-zagged the globe interviewing some remarkable personalities.
+The charmed life I’ve led is not lost on me.

 That’s when it dawned on me I needed a new challenge.
 When I’m in challenge mode I’m the best version of myself (unless it’s playing Cranium, and I’m the worst), so I had to start achieving again.
 Setting myself the goal of doing one thing every day that either bettered me as a person, knocked something off my things-to-do list, or added value to that day, I figured those daily wins would make me more effective in all aspects of my life.
 It seemed to work.
-Blogging about it locked me in and this new attitude to embracing life gave me my fizz back.
-Not only that, it reminded me that talking and writing are STILL my favourite things, so now, because I’m a big advocate of doing what you love, I’m doing much more of it professionally too.
+Blogging about it locked me in and this new philosophy gave me my fizz back.
+Not only that, it reminded me that talking and writing are STILL my favourite things, so now, because I’m a big advocate of doing what you love, I’m doing much more of it.